ADataDate/pxt-airQuality/README.md

 ### Usage

-* The CCS811 Air Quality Sensor can be directly mated to the matching pins (I2C) of thr weather:bit for micro:bit system.
+* The CCS811 Air Quality Sensor can be directly mated to the matching pins (I2C) of the weather:bit for micro:bit system.
-* I2C is set up so the user neds to start the device, then read the data.
+* I2C is set up so the user needs to start the device, then read the data.
 * The CCS811 sensor takes 20 minutes to burn-in or get meaningful data.
 * The TVOCs are presented as number between 0ppb to 1187ppb.
 * The eCO2 (equivalent CO2) is presented as a number between 400ppm to 8192ppm.

 ### Micro:bit Pins Used

-The following micro:bit pins are used for weather, atmospheric and aquaponics monitoring:

 * ``P19`` --  I2C - SCL
 * ``P20`` --  I2C - SDA